Skip to main content

 You will start directly in the CBIcall working directory.

-Point CBIcall to /cbicall-data
+Point Native Workflows to /cbicall-data

 sed -i 's|^DATADIR=.*|DATADIR=/cbicall-data|' workflows/bash/gatk-4.6/env.sh